-When you set up a site you have the ability to assign and control what other users can do in the site depending on the tasks you want each user to be responsible for.
+When you set up a site you have the ability to assign and control what other users can do depending what you want each user to be able to do.

-Consider carefully what role you assign other users since administrators are able to remove other users, including you, and editors can delete content.
+Consider carefully what role you assign other users since administrators are able to remove other users, including you, as well as change the theme, settings and editors can delete content.

 The five roles a user can be assigned in decreasing level of responsibility are:

-- Administrator – can do everything and has complete access to posts, pages, plugins, comments, themes, settings, assign user roles and are even able to delete the blog.
+- Administrator – can do everything and has complete access to posts, pages, plugins, comments, themes, settings, assign user roles and are able to delete the site.

 - Editor – is able to publish posts/pages, manage posts/pages, upload files, moderate comments as well as manage other people’s posts/pages.

-- Author – can upload files plus write and publish own posts.
+- Author – can upload files as well as write and publish own posts.

 - Contributor – can write own posts but can’t publish their own post.
 Their posts are submitted pending review and an administrator or editor must review and publish their posts.
 Contributors can’t edit their own publish posts or submit pages as pending review.